-Solskjaer could not prevent an end-of-season slump as United finished sixth, while Wolverhampton Wanderers’ seventh was the highest finish by a promoted side since Ipswich Town finished fifth in 2000/01.
+Solskjaer could not prevent an end-of-season slump as United finished sixth, while Wolverhampton Wanderers’ seventh was the highest finish by a promoted side since Ipswich Town came fifth in 2000/01.

 At the other end of the table, Jan Siewert replaced David Wagner as Huddersfield Town head coach but could not get them off the bottom to avoid relegation.

-Fulham were also down before new head coach Scott Parker oversaw a three-match winning streak and made Harvey Elliott, aged 16 years and 30 days, the youngest player in PL history.
+Fulham were also down before new head coach Scott Parker oversaw a three-match winning streak and made Harvey Elliott, aged 16 years and 30 days, the youngest player in the competition's history.

 Ralph Hasenhuttl had a more instant impact at Southampton, taking over from Mark Hughes while Saints were in the relegation zone after one win in their first 15 matches.

 The Austrian engineered wins over Arsenal and Spurs as he secured a 16th-place finish, while striker Shane Long scored the fastest goal in PL history, netting after 7.69 seconds at Watford.